-To select the 2022 Eurovision host city, the process is as follows:
+To select the 2022 Eurovision host city, the process was as follows:

-- Italian broadcaster RAI receive information from the EBU (European Broadcasting Union) about the specific requirements to the host city and the venue.
-This will be things like hotel capacity, infrastructure, number of audience etc.
+- Italian broadcaster RAI received information from the EBU (European Broadcasting Union) about the specific requirements to the host city and the venue.
+These were things like hotel capacity, infrastructure, number of audience etc.

-- RAI sends that material to the cities interested in hosting the Eurovision Song Contest.
+- RAI sent that material to the cities interested in hosting the Eurovision Song Contest.

-- The cities submit an official proposal, a so called Bid-book, in which they specify how they can live up to the requirements.
-They will also tell about what other ideas they have in terms of city branding, Euro Village and perhaps some early theme art suggestions.
+- The cities submitted an official proposal, a so called Bid-book, in which they specify how they could live up to the requirements.
+They also told about what other ideas they have in terms of city branding, Euro Village and perhaps some early theme art suggestions.

-- The Italian broadcast and EBU together decide which city should host the 2022 Eurovision Song Contest.
+- The Italian broadcast and EBU together decided which city should host the 2022 Eurovision Song Contest.

 When will Eurovision 2022 be held?